Class IPUtil

 • Protected

-Parse a string that potentially represents an IP or CIDR address.
+Validates whether a string is a valid IP or CIDR address.

 Parameters